revng/revng/share/doc/revng/user-manual/tutorial/model-from-scratch.md

 ### Step 5: Decompiling

-At this point, we have all the information we need to successfully decompile our example program:
+At this point, we have all the information we need to successfully decompile our example program.
+To do so, we can ask rev.ng to produce the [`decompile` artifact](../../references/artifacts.md#decompile-artifact):

 ```c
 $ revng artifact decompile sum --model model.yml | revng ptml